sertansenturk/tdd_demo/README.md

 **Extra Tasks**
 - A docker image created with the `demo` package installed.
 Base the `Dockerfile` on the Python 3.7-slim-buster official Docker image
-- Code styling, unittests, linting and setup checks automated by `tox`.
+- Code styling, unittests, linting and setup checks automated by `tox`
 - Tests, setup and Docker builds run automatically via Travis CI

 **Outcome**